drakedu/colorful-bias/README.md

 ### Analyzing Colorization

 After computing metrics between ground-truth images and reconstructions, we first explored differences across demographic groups using joyplots, facets, and CI-annotated barcharts.
 Next, we computed summary statistics for every age-gender-race-model combination, inclusive of an `All` keyword, to cover varying aggregations.
 We then conducted Welch's t-tests, checking for normality, and Mann-Whitney U tests to determine for each model whether there was a significant difference in its reconstruction scores by gender; by age through one-versus-rest; and by race in comparing White reconstructions against non-White reconstructions as well as against reconstructions from each non-White race/ethnicity.
 Next, we used one-way Welch's ANOVA tests after checking for normality to determine whether for each model there was a significant difference in its reconstruction scores by race and by age.
 We then use repeated-measures ANOVA tests after checking for normality to determine whether there was a significant difference in scores across models.
 Lastly, after checking for normality and homogeneity of variances, we use mixed-design ANOVA tests with model as the within-subject factor and race and age each as between-subject factors to determine if disparities by demographics vary across models.
 Due to issues involving numerical instability, sphericity was unable to be diagnosed for the repeated-measures ANOVA tests and the mixed-design ANOVA tests.
 Finally, throughout the analysis, normality checks were automated through Shapiro-Wilk tests as manual graphical analysis would not be tractable at this scale.
 Similarly, to test for homogeneity of variance for our mixed-design ANOVA, we leveraged Fligner-Killeen tests.

+## Limitations

+One of the limitations of our analysis was the relatively small sample size per demographic subgroup, as we only had access to 22 images per group.
+This restricted the statistical power of our tests, but future work can look at gaining access to larger annotated datasets.
+Additionally, the size of our suite of implemented models constrained our ability to draw conclusions about their differences in reconstruction disparities, though more models can be integrated going forward.
+Another challenge was the lack of both normality and homogeneity of variance in the data, each of which is important to many of the statistical tests we employed.
+Future work can thus investigate non-parametric methods that do not rely on these model assumptions.
+This would also mitigate the need to test for sphericity, which was unable to be checked in this research project due to numerical instability.

 ## Conclusion